EricWay1024/Homological-Algebra-Notes/ha/5-cc.typ

     0-> Z_n -> C_n ->^(d_n) B_(n-1) -> 0, \
     0 -> B_(n) arrow.hook Z_n -> H_n -> 0.
   $
+  From these we know that exact functors preserve homology as they preserve #sess.
 ]